Table of Contents

 Ask yourself a few “ifs” before you judge someone based on who they are.

 - What if the student who wore a torn bag had enough money but he donated?

 - What if the black student who failed the exam is intelligent but he panicked during the exam?

 - And, What if the janitor who seemed rude is the kindest man but had a rough day?

 Just a few “Ifs” and our perspective can go from extremely negative to extremely positive.

 One way or another, we all have deficit mindsets embedded within us.
-But we humans have the capacity to adopt and evolve.
+But we humans have the capacity to adapt and evolve.
 We already have lots of negativity around us, and we certainly do not need more.
 We can change the way we think with some practice, and empathy for the deficient, for ourselves, and for people around us.
-This will open the door of happiness and an optimistic world full of positive energy and enthusiasm that promotes growth.
+This will open the door to happiness and an optimistic world full of positive energy and enthusiasm that promotes growth.